joinbox/guidelines/styleguide/sql.md

 ## performance

-- make sure indexes on the wueries you are filtering on are set.
+- make sure indexes on the queries you are filtering on are set.
 - try to query first again the good indexes ( id, name etc ) before using indexes / fields like a deleted flag.